Renecekk/idrac6-ipmi-tools/README.md

 # idrac6-ipmi-tools
-Ipmitool command tool for easy managing your noisy server
+Setup script for creating shortcuts for easy manipulation with your noisy server written in Python3